hellwolf/mk-cache-key.nix/README.md

 A nix expression to make cache keys for "half board" nix projects.

+This can be used to calculate keys for build-caches of non-nixified projects.

 # Background

 ## What Is a "Half Board" Nix Project?